G00NSIE/Meet-In-The-Middle/README.md

-# ITSC-4155 - Software Development Project
+# ITSC-4155 - Meet In The Middle